deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ## Load-Balancer

 Now you can create a load balancer.
+This can be done over the web UI or via the openstack-cli.
+To make the openstack-cli available. please follow this [guide](https://cloud.denbi.de/wiki/Compute_Center/Berlin/#openstack-cli).

+### Web UI

 Click on 'Load Balancer' in the 'Network' section and click on 'Create Load Balancer' to open the creation panel.

 ![create load balancer](images/25_create_loadbalancer.png)